 There are different types of progress bars you can choose from, like steps bars, percentage bars, category bars, etc.

 2. Use the save and preview button in forms

 Besides, you should give a save and preview button - to save their progress and make changes to the previous section if needed.

 A save button is useful as it gives users the flexibility to come back later and complete the form if they aren’t willing to fill out the form in one go.
 Preview allows users to take a final glance at the form and check for corrections to be made if any.

-3. Add chatbots
+3. Add live chatbots on landing pages

 Your site is live 24*7, and users might be visiting them anytime.
 But, your team might not be available all the time to answer their queries, and if users don’t get an answer to their queries, they will bounce.

 But, luckily live chat options, or chatbots are here to help you.

 63% of users said they are more likely to return to a live chat website.
 It happened because chatbots aid users in their buying decisions and resolve doubts quickly.